DOCUMENT TSC-2026/B04 · BLOG POST 04 · ECOSYSTEM STRATEGY · REV. 01

 Note what's absent from the GEO list: backlinks.
 PageRank.
 Domain authority.
 The currency of a decade of SEO work has limited value in the AI discovery layer.
 The currency here is product content quality.

 The good news for Shopify merchants is that the technical infrastructure is already handled.
 Shopify's Catalog auto-generates UCP-compatible product feeds that flow directly into the AI systems.
 You don't need a developer to wire this up.
 The plumbing exists.
-The gap — and the opportunity — is entirely on the content side.
+The gap (and the opportunity) is entirely on the content side.

 Taylor Sicard · Consulting

 This is the work I do with clients.
-Early Shopify employee, DTC co-founder, software exit — the ecosystem from all three angles.
+Early Shopify employee, DTC co-founder, software exit, the ecosystem from all three angles.
 The form takes two minutes.

-Start the conversation
+Start a conversation

 AI agents aren't reading your homepage.